Posted on Jul 10, 2018

 Vendor relationships begin and end with contractual obligations.
 Therefore, your service level agreements (SLAs) act as a primary starting point for measuring vendor performance.
 If you include specific metrics as part of your SLAs, you can measure how effective your vendor is as maintaining a secure environment.
 Some questions to consider include:

 SecurityScorecard reviews a variety of controls that help you create key performance indicators.
-As part of your vendor management program, you can align KPI categories to match SecurityScorecard’s ten factors (network security, DNS health, patching cadence, cubit score, endpoint security, IP reputation, web application security, hacker chatter, leaked credential, and social engineering).
+As part of your vendor risk management program, you can align KPI categories to match SecurityScorecard’s ten factors (network security, DNS health, patching cadence, cubit score, endpoint security, IP reputation, web application security, hacker chatter, leaked credential, and social engineering).

 Once you categorize the risks, you can use the security ratings to establish metrics for measuring vendor performance.
 Since lower scores indicate a higher risk of breach, you can establish a minimum security rating needed to contract with the vendor as well as a tolerance that can lead to termination of the contract.